Caring For Aging Parents (Quickstart Guide)

 caregiver_taking_care_of_elderly_woman.jpeg

-This might be the last option on your list, but don’t run away from it if you know you might need additional help with your aging parents.
+This might be the last option on your list but don’t discount it if you know you might need additional help with your aging parents.

-A caregiver will take care of their health in the first place, but also make their days livelier.
+A caregiver will not only take care of their health but also make their days livelier.

-As we already mentioned, you are irreplaceable, and a caregiver won’t play the role of the children or aging parents.
+As we have already mentioned, you are irreplaceable, and a caregiver won’t play the role of the children or friends.

-A caregiver will help you with most of the tasks, but the most important is still upon you – to show them love, patience, understanding, and thankfulness for everything they have give you.
+A caregiver will help you with most of the tasks, but the most important one is for you to show them love, patience, understanding, and thankfulness for everything they have given you.

 1. Don’t push yourself too hard

-You are well aware this might be the highest calling on your life.
+You may be aware this might be the highest calling in your life.

-It is your priority to make your aging parents as happy and cared about as possible.
+Your priority is to make your aging parents as happy and cared for as possible.

-Parents are never selfish, they have endless understanding for us.
+Parents are never selfish, they have endless understanding for their children.

-Some people who are family caregivers let the loads of things they are going through this period crash on them.
+Some people who are family caregivers can let the daily pressures of their lives get the better of them through this period.

-All the expenses, lack of time, stress at work – all this can cause ill will.
+All the expenses, lack of time, and stress at work can cause ill will, and this can reflect on your aging parents, which is something you definitely want to avoid.

-Don’t put so much pressure on you and try to find some time for yourself.
+Don’t put so much pressure on yourself and try to find some “me time”.

-Your parent wouldn’t mind that at all – they will be glad to see you happy!
+Your parents wouldn’t mind that at all – they will be glad to see you happy!

 Check: 10 Fun and Easy Activities for Alzheimer’s